Blur Price Tops $0.19 on Major Exchanges (BLUR)

-Blur (BLUR) traded 4.6% lower against the dollar during the 24 hour period ending at 15:00 PM ET on September 2nd.
-Blur has a total market capitalization of $15.51 million and $26.50 million worth of Blur was traded on exchanges in the last day.
-One Blur token can now be bought for about $0.19 or 0.00000728 BTC on major cryptocurrency exchanges.
-Over the last week, Blur has traded down 6.2% against the dollar.
+Blur (BLUR) traded 2.9% lower against the U.S. dollar during the one day period ending at 21:00 PM ET on September 2nd.
+One Blur token can now be bought for approximately $0.19 or 0.00000732 BTC on popular exchanges.
+In the last week, Blur has traded 6% lower against the U.S. dollar.
+Blur has a market cap of $15.65 million and approximately $27.83 million worth of Blur was traded on exchanges in the last day.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.